cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 > canonical individual.
 This avoids the combinatorial explosion in
 > query results while providing the data integration benefits.

-This means that if the user searches a graph, if the conanical `owl:sameAs` is chosen such that it is in a different graph, it could appear in results in place of the one that is in the graph being searched.
-This can cause suprising results; however, there is nothing that anyone can do about this due to the fact that Stardog does the above.
+This means that if the user searches a graph, if the canonical `owl:sameAs` is chosen such that it is in a different graph, it could appear in results in place of the one that is in the graph being searched.
+This can cause surprising results; however, there is nothing that anyone can do about this due to the fact that Stardog does the above.
 Additionally, for an individual who is the same across many graphs, this can change each time the database is loaded as the system